 Atropine sulfate is a vagolytic drug that increases heart rate and conduction through the atrioventricular node.
 It is given for symptomatic bradyarrhythmias and high-degree atrioventricular nodal block.
 It is no longer recommended for asystole or pulseless electrical activity.

 Calcium chloride is recommended for patients with hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
-There... read more , hypermagnesemia Hypermagnesemia Hypermagnesemia is a serum magnesium concentration > 2.6 mg/dL (> 1.05 mmol/L).
+There are... read more , hypermagnesemia Hypermagnesemia Hypermagnesemia is a serum magnesium concentration > 2.6 mg/dL (> 1.05 mmol/L).
 The major cause is renal failure.
 Symptoms include hypotension, respiratory depression, and cardiac arrest.
 Diagnosis... read more , hypocalcemia Hypocalcemia Hypocalcemia is a total serum calcium concentration 8.8 mg/dL ( 2.20 mmol/L) in the presence of normal plasma protein concentrations or a serum ionized calcium concentration 4.7 mg/dL ( 1.17... read more , or calcium channel blocker toxicity.
 In other patients, because intracellular calcium is already higher than normal, additional calcium is likely to be detrimental.
 Because cardiac arrest in patients on renal dialysis is often a result of or accompanied by hyperkalemia, these patients may benefit from a trial of calcium if bedside potassium determination is unavailable.
 Caution is necessary because calcium exacerbates digitalis toxicity and can cause cardiac arrest.

 Lidocaine is now recommended as an alternative to amiodarone for VF or VT that is unresponsive to defibrillation and initial vasopressor therapy with epinephrine.
 It may also be considered after ROSC due to VF or VT (in adults) to prevent recurrent VF or VT.